What is Needed for a Healthy Tree?

 Many homeowners assume that because trees in the wild survive without any human intervention that the trees on their land will do the same.
 What they do not realize is that mature trees found in the wilderness are the result of decades of ideal conditions which allowed that tree to reach its current state.
 Simply put, a seedling must find itself in a near-perfect environment to even begin the process of reaching maturity, and for every fully mature tree, there are countless others that died earlier in their life cycle.
 An ideal placing under the overhead canopy which allows light and water to reach the tree, nutrient-dense soil, and the absence of competing plants are all necessary components for a tree to thrive.

 A tree in the wilderness also has the ability to make small but important changes to its immediate environment to bolster its chances of survival.
-For example, some of a wild tree’s own fallen leaves will be converted into ground nutrients that it can then reabsorb—a process which is impossible in a landscaped environment where fallen leaves are removed.
-Your trees also need to compete with more thick, nutrient hungry landscaped grass than trees in the wild.
+For example, some of a wild tree’s own fallen leaves will be converted into ground nutrients that it can then reabsorb—a process that is impossible in a landscaped environment where fallen leaves are removed.
+Your trees also need to compete with more thick, nutrient-hungry landscaped grass than trees in the wild.

 Without human intervention, there simply may not be enough ground nutrients to meet all of your plants’ needs.
 Thankfully, there are tree fertilization services available to homeowners which allow them to provide their trees with the same hospitable environment a healthy, mature wild tree has at its disposal.